-and that last part diverges to $-\infty$ as $n\to\infty$, which is absurd since $(\phi_n)_n$ is a maximizing sequence.
-Similarly, if $M_n$ diverges towards $-\infty$ as $N\to\infty$, the fact that $F$ has a non-empty subgradient at a measure of mass strictly less than 1 gives us again that $\phi_n$ cannot be a maximizing sequence.
+and that last part diverges to $-\infty$ as $n\to\infty$, which is absurd since $(\varphi_n)_n$ is a maximizing sequence.
+Similarly, if $M_n$ diverges towards $-\infty$ as $N\to\infty$, the fact that $F$ has a non-empty subgradient at a measure of mass strictly less than 1 gives us again that $\varphi_n$ cannot be a maximizing sequence.

-Therefore, $(\phi_n)_n$ is uniformly bounded and, using Arzela-Ascoli theorem, we can extract from it a subsequence that converges uniformly on $K$, as $n\to\infty$.
-By upper semi-continuity of the functional in the dual problem, this limit is a maximizer. \end{proof}
+Therefore, $(\varphi_n)_n$ is uniformly bounded and, using Arzela-Ascoli theorem, we can extract from it a subsequence that converges uniformly on $K$, as $n\to\infty$.
+By upper semi-continuity of the functions in the dual problem, this limit is a maximizer. \end{proof}

-\begin{rmk} The hypotheses on $F$ are very natural ones considering our congestion terms have the integral form \ref{eq:expr_int} in our numerical simulations.
-However, they are not the sharpest ones to obtain existence as one can see in this simple example: On a domain with area 1, for $F$ of the form $F(\rho)=\int_\Omega f(\rho(x))dx$ and $f=\chi_{\{1\}}$ (only a density equal to 1 almost everywhere is allowed), one can check that the dual problem admits solutions since $F_{\epsilon}=\frac{W_2^2(.,dx)}{2\epsilon}$, which are the classical Kantorovich potentials for the corresponding transport.
-However, F itself does not satisfy the assumptions in proposition \ref{prop:dual_opt}, since it is only finite at the Lebesgue measure. \end{rmk}
+\begin{rmk} As we mentioned, the hypotheses on $F$ are very natural ones considering our congestion terms have the integral form \eqref{eq:expr_int} in our numerical simulations.
+However, they are not the sharpest ones to obtain existence as one can see in this simple example: On a domain with area 1, for $F$ of the form $F(\rho)=\int_\Omega f(\rho(x))dx$ and $f=\chi_{\{1\}}$ (only a density equal to 1 almost everywhere is allowed), one can check that the dual problem admits solutions which are the classical Kantorovich potentials for the corresponding transport, since $F_{\epsilon}=\frac{W_2^2(.,dx)}{2\epsilon}$.
+However, $F$ itself does not satisfy the assumptions in Proposition \ref{prop:dual_opt}, since it is only finite at the Lebesgue measure which is of mass exactly 1. \end{rmk}

-Allowing $F$ to be very general can allow the use of congestions such as $F(\rho)=\int_\Omega \frac{\norm{\nabla\rho}^2}{\rho}$, which can appear when viewing second-order mean field games with entropy penalization as first order mean field games (see for instance \cite{gentil2017analogy} or \cite{chen2016relation}).
+Allowing $F$ to be very general can allow the use of less "congestion-focused" penalizations, such as $F(\rho)=\int_\Omega \frac{\norm{\nabla\rho}^2}{\rho}$, which can appear when viewing second-order mean field games with entropy penalization as first order mean field games (this is done in particular in \cite{gentil2017analogy} or \cite{chen2016relation}).
 However, in this paper, we will concentrate on the cases where $F$ has the following form:

-For $F$ to be l.s.c, convex, we have to take a function $f$ l.s.c, convex, and superlinear (on $\R$).
-Finally, our hypothesis on the subgradients of $F$ is equivalent to assuming that $\frac{1}{|\Omega|}$ is in the interior of $\mathrm{Dom}( f)$ as the following proposition justifies:
+with $f$ l.s.c, convex, and superlinear (on $\R$).
+Finally, our hypotheses to guarantee existence of dual solutions are equivalent to assuming that $\frac{1}{|\Omega|}$ is in the interior of $\dom( f)$ as the following proposition justifies: